Union Jack

 Base of Operations: Great Britain

-Comments: Although originally created by an American creative team, they didn't do too bad a job (e.g. he wasn't a hopeless stereotype) and later British writers have built on the firm foundation they were given to make him distinctly British.
+Comments: Although originally created by an American creative team, they didn't do too bad a job (e.g. though somewhat of a stereotype - English lord living in a manor house - he wasn't a hopeless stereotype) and later British writers have built on the firm foundation they were given to make him distinctly British.
 He died in Captain America #254 (1980).

 He is visibly the inspiration for Paul Grist's Jack Staff character.